linsaneinthemembrane/Lyric-Quest/README.md

 ## Overview

-This project aims to create an engaging experience for music enthusiasts by leveraging song lyrics from a third-party API, caching them in MongoDB, and providing a dynamic word-finding game.
+This project aims to create an engaging experience for music enthusiasts by leveraging song lyrics from a third-party API, caching them in MongoDB, and providing a dynamic music word hunt.

 ---